 The DDA contracts with an independent community organization to conduct the Support Intensity Scale SIS®.
 The SIS® is an assessment of a participant's needs to support independence.
-It focuses on the participant's current level of support needs instead of focusing on skills or abilities they may not currently demonstrate.
-The Coordinators of Community Service use each completed SIS® as a planning guide in the development of the participant's Person-Centered Plan.
+It focuses on the participant's current level of support needs instead of focusing on skills or abilities he/she may not currently demonstrate.
+The Coordinators of Community Service use each completed SIS® as a planning guide in the development of the participant's personcentered plan.